Wieschick/Mitarbeiterseite/content/author/admin/_index.md

 +++

-I am a researcher and lecturer in spatial cognition - a branch of cognitive science studying how people think about, think in, and interact with space.
+I am a researcher and lecturer in spatial cognition.
 I am a neuroscienctist by training and I apply psychological methods in the fields of geoinformatics and human-computer interaction.
 I am also a science slammer and regularly on stage, as I am interested in communicating research, its results and implications to a broad audience.